 A little uncertainty in reaching out for mental health resources is understandable.
 For most law students, getting a law degree is just the beginning.
 The whole idea is to do well enough to pass the bar exam, become licensed, and start practicing law.
 Unfortunately, the character and fitness portion of the application to some state bars can sometimes deter law students from seeking help.

 The good news is that many states have revisited this requirement.
 Currently, 14 states do not ask about the mental health status of law students in their applications at all.
 Others only ask about it in relation to administrative legal matters or court-appointed conservatorship.

 If left untreated, your mental health can deteriorate.
 Sometimes, there's a need for help from a mental health professional.
 And even in states that do ask about mental health, going to therapy to develop healthy coping skills and stress management techniques doesn't prohibit you from practicing law.

 In the end,there's nothing more important than your own well-being.

 Finally, please note that even if you have had past issues with depression, substance use, or any other mental health condition, that does not prohibit you from practicing law.
 Taking your health and self-care seriously in law school is a positive sign.

 Take Mental Health Seriously

-Agreeing in theory that mental health is important and finding the time, comfort and energy to act in ways that improve mental health are two different things.
-Take the time to be aware of what you need, mentally and physically, and do what's necessary to manage the inevitable stress that comes with being a law student.
-It is possible to be healthy, happy and successful as a lawyer.
+Agreeing in theory that mental health is important and finding the time, comfort, and energy to act in ways that improve mental health are two different things.
+Take the time to be aware of what you need, mentally and physically, and do what's necessary to manage the inevitable stress that comes with obtaining a legal education.
+It is possible to be healthy, happy, and successful as a lawyer.
 You can start now.